-Iraq’s Asian Cup breakout star Mohanad Ali a target of some of Europe’s top clubs over the past weeks will remain in Iraq until the end of the season despite offers from European giants Juventus and Benfica.
+Iraq’s Asian Cup breakout star Mohanad Ali a target of some of Europe’s top clubs over the past few weeks will remain in Iraq until the end of the season despite offers from European giants Juventus and Benfica.

-Mohanad Ali has been a target of some of Europe’s top clubs after his stunning performances at the Asian Cup where he scored two goals in four matches in the UAE.
+Mohanad Ali has been a target of some of Europe’s top clubs after his stunning performances at the Asian Cup, where he scored two goals in four matches in the UAE.

 The reason given in the club’s statement for refusing the offers was due to the fact the transfer fees were “not in the financial value worthy of both the club and the player.”

-It noted “The club dealt with lies in various media outlets about the presentations of some clubs offering large sums of money amounting to $6 million dollars and stressed the financial offers were not meeting the ambitions appropriate to the high levels provided by the player.”
+It noted: “The club dealt with lies in various media outlets about the presentations of some clubs offering large sums of money amounting to $6 million dollars and stressed the financial offers were not meeting the ambitions appropriate to the high levels provided by the player.”

-Al-Shurta revealed six clubs from Europe and the Middle East had put in bids for their prized possession.
+Al-Shurta stated six clubs from Europe and the Middle East had put in bids for their prized possession.
 The clubs who submitted official bids were UAE’s Al-Ain, Portugal’s Benfica, Turkey’s Galatasaray, Belgian side KRC Genk, Greek club AEK Athens and Juventus of Italy.

 According to insiders the bids for the striker were in the region of €600,000 to €800,000 Euros.
-Four days ago Serie A giants Juventus who were heavily linked with the Iraqi international offered €900,000 Euros and yesterday Al-Shurta’s board member Uday Al-Rubaie was quoted saying the Italians offered “only €1 million Euros” indicating La Vecchia Signora may have returned with an improved offer.
+Four days ago Serie A giants Juventus who were heavily linked with the Iraqi international offered €900,000 Euros and yesterday Al-Shurta’s board member Uday Al-Rubaie was quoted saying the Italians had offered “only €1 million Euros” indicating La Vecchia Signora may have returned with an improved offer.

-People around the national team and Al-Shurta believe they have a rising star in Mohanad Ali who could potentially be a better player than Ahmed Radhi and Hussein Saeed, two of Iraq’s most prolific goal scorers.
+People around the national team and Al-Shurta believe they have a rising star in Mohanad Ali who could potentially become a better player than Ahmed Radhi and Hussein Saeed, two of Iraq’s most prolific goal scorers.